-Howard Luks MD on what meniscus tears are and why many tears can be managed without surgery
+Howard Luks MD on what meniscus tears are and why many tears can be managed with or without surgery

 Good morning.
 Let’s talk about meniscus tears.
 What is a meniscus?
 It is a cartilage disk that’s found in the knee.
 There are actually two of them.
 We have one on the inner side of the knee which we call the medial meniscus and one on the outer side of the knee which we call the lateral meniscus.
 These two disks function as shock absorbers or cushions to minimize the stress on another type of cartilage that we have in the knee which we call the articular cartilage.
 The articular cartilage is the cartilage that actually coats the ends of the bones.
-If the two menisci are not present or they’re torn, then the articular cartilage sees an increase in stress and can trigger the onset of osteoarthtitis.
-That is by no means the only cause of osteoarthritis.
-However, it is certainly a significant contributor.
+If the two menisci are not present or they’re torn, then the articular cartilage sees an increase in stress and can trigger the onset of osteoarthritis.
+Meniscus tears are by no means the only cause of osteoarthritis.
+However, they certainly are a significant contributor.

 Why do mensicus tears occur?

 The meniscus tissue in our knee has very few mechanisms for repairing itself.
 Therefore, every step that you’ve taken, every twist that you’ve done, every time you’ve knelt down or squatted down, you’ve put a force across that meniscus and eventually it wears out and the meniscus tears.
-(This is why most tears are referred to as being degenerative.
-Sometimes it tears just turning and reaching for something in your refrigerator.
-A lot of times people will note that they knelt down to pick up something up and when they went to stand up they felt something rip inside their knee and noted the onset of pain.
+(This is why most tears are referred to as being “degenerative”.
+A lot of times people will note that they simply knelt down to pick up something up and when they went to stand up they felt something rip inside their knee and noted the onset of pain.

 Types of meniscus tears?

 What are the different types of meniscal tears?
-There are degenerative meniscal tears .
+The majority of tears are degenerative meniscal tears .
 When you look at the cartilage disc, the edges are simply frayed.
 The tissue has been destroyed from years and years of use.
 Nothing you did wrong.
 The tissue simply wore out.
-Again, like my analogy with the rotator cuff, it’s like the front of a pair of blue jeans that you’ve worn for decades and the material just simply wore out.
+It’s like the front of a pair of blue jeans that you’ve worn for decades and the material just simply wore out.

-Then there are those who have suffered more acute meniscus tears and these tears can have different shapes and different patterns — and based on the shape and pattern will determine how symptomatic or how bothersome the meniscus tear will be.
+Then there are those who have suffered more acute meniscus tears and these tears can have different shapes and different patterns.
+The shape and pattern will determine how symptomatic or how bothersome the meniscus tear will be.
 If a loose flap of tissue is created and that flap is moving around within the knee—that’s when you’re going to have giving way and you’re going to have pain with many activities.
-You’re not going to tolerate those tears well and those patients with flap tears (or unstable tears) will usually (not always) go on to require an arthroscopy or a scope to try to either repair or remove that torn piece.
+You’re not going to tolerate flap tears well and those patients with flap tears (or unstable tears) will usually (not always) go on to require an arthroscopy or a scope to try to either repair or remove that torn piece.